 Working knowledge of the current versions of IAEA GC-R-3, BS EN ISO14001 & OHSAS 18001.

 Demonstrated proficiency in Quality Management practices, methods and processes.
-This should include experience within Projects Quality Management, ideally within the Nuclear Industry or other similar regulated environments.
+This should include Projects Quality Management experience, ideally within the Nuclear Industry or other similar regulated environments.

 HNC in a Technical Discipline or equivalent.